fede-colombo/NeuReval/README.md

 ## 3. How to use NeuReval <a name="Use"></a>
 ### i.
 Input structure <a name="Input"></a>
-First, NeuReval requires that input features and covariates are organized as file excel in the following way:
+*NeuReval* requires that input features and covariates are organized as file excel in the following way:

 for database with **input features (database.xlsx)**:
 - First column: subject ID